Home > Biking

 Scroll right to view all of the columns: Price, Inseam, Pockets, Liner, Material.

-Senior Editor Morgan Tilton testing the Shredly MTB Short in the Southwest; (photo/Eric Phillips)
+Senior Editor Morgan Tilton testing the Shredly Limitless 11″ Short in the Southwest; (photo/Eric Phillips)

 Women’s mountain bike shorts are essential for staying comfortable while in motion and loading the bikes, hanging out with friends, or setting up camp after covering miles.
 Over the years, we’ve tested many different mountain bike shorts, and this list comprises the best of the best.

-To point, Senior Editor Morgan Tilton has tested mountain bike shorts for close to 320 miles of rides with 47,000 feet of ascent/descent in 2023 alone.
+To point, Senior Editor Morgan Tilton put in over 47,000 vertical feet of climbing while testing the mountain bike shorts in the past year.
 Aside from testing bike gear, she helps manage the gear-testing flock.

 Senior Editor Morgan Tilton testing mountain bike shorts on a ride in Colorado; (photo/Eric Phillips)